shekhargulati/java8-the-missing-tutorial/es/08-date-time-api.md

 }
 ```

-To calculate number of days kalam lived we can use `Duration` class. `Duration` has a factory method that takes two  `LocalTime`, or `LocalDateTime` or `Instant` and gives a duration.
+To calculate the number of days kalam lived we can use `Duration` class. `Duration` has a factory method `between()` that takes two  `LocalTime`, or `LocalDateTime` or `Instant` and gives a duration.
 The duration can then be converted to days, hours, seconds, etc.

 ```java
 public Duration kalamLifeDuration() {